 Rain gardens work best on well draining (or sandy) soils.
 Once you have a location in mind, be sure to test your soils to know how quickly the rain garden will drain, and help determine how big it should be.

-Next you’ll need to consider how to get the water from your downspout, driveway or other area to the garden.
+Next, you’ll need to consider how to get the water from your downspout, driveway or other areas to the garden.
 There are many ways to do this, whether you bury a pipe or create a landscaped swale or channel to carry the water.
-Also, in case a big storm, or slow draining soils overwhelm your garden, make sure you have a safe place to send any overflow (across a lawn or vegetated area, out a pipe, etc.)
+Also, in case a big storm or slow draining soils overwhelm your garden, make sure you have a safe place to send any overflow (across a lawn or vegetated area, out a pipe, etc.)